basvandesande/azurecodingarchitect/blog/content/posts/techorama.md

 Techorama is a conference that has long been on my list of conferences to attend, but for some reason I never went.
 Looking back I think I had this idea that world class conferences could only be held in the US (or in a place far-far away from home) with thousands of visitors.
 I was dead wrong.
 What the organizers understood perfectly is that in order to have a world class conference, you should offer the same smooth, convenient and rich experience with the very best speakers, but then at a smaller scale.

-When reading the agenda I didn't know where to start, over 100 sessions in 2 days in 8 parallel tracks with a opening and closing keynote by Richard Campbell ([.NET Rocks!](https://www.dotnetrocks.com/)), in which he shared a very personal story about the deamons he faught as a kid and how is he coping with it today.
+When reading the agenda I didn't know where to start, over 100 sessions in 2 days in 11 parallel tracks with a opening keynote by [Derek Martin](https://twitter.com/thebookofdoodle), in which he shared a very personal story about the deamons he faught as a kid and how is he coping with it today.
 Very inspirational.

 What struck me when studying the list of sessions, was that a number of sessions had nothing to do with technology; instead these sessions focussed on the most important person in the world a.k.a. yourself!
 I decided that on the second day I would attend a number of those non technical sessions.
 Who knows what it would bring me...